-- Mobile Suit Gundam AGE has the Mobile Suits named Genoace, a mass-production unit with one big eye (similar to the OZ-MS from Wing) and the Genoace Custom, which has a smaller eye (actually a small visor, but it's still its eye).
+- In Mobile Suit Gundam AGE, there is a Earth Federation mobile suit named Genoace, a mass-production unit with one big eye (similar to the OZ-MS from Wing) and the Genoace Custom, which has a smaller eye (actually a small visor, but it's still its eye).
 On the other hand there are the MS used by Vagan, which all possess a single strip-like sensor across their faceplate.

-- And now, with the Gala and the Elmeda, the series has its own share of Zeonic-looking Mobile Suits.
+- And now, with the Gala and the Elmeda, the series has its own share of Zeon-looking mobile suits.

 - Neon Genesis Evangelion has Unit 00.
 On a side note, unit 01 had two eyes, and 02 had four.